-The BLM is the federal lead agency for the preparation of this EIR/EIS in compliance with the requirements of NEPA, the Council on Environmental Quality (CEQ) regulation for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508), and the BLM NEPA guidance handbook (H-1790-1).
+The BLM is the federal lead agency for the Proposed Project, but will take action on the Proposed Project based on a separate Final EIS to be released after this Final EIR.
+The Final EIS will be in compliance with the requirements of NEPA, the Council on Environmental Quality (CEQ) regulation for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508), and the BLM NEPA guidance handbook (H-1790-1).
 NEPA mandates that federal agencies consider the environmental consequences of a wide variety of proposed actions.
 Specifically, NEPA requires federal agencies to prepare an EIS for "proposals for legislation and other major federal actions significantly affecting the quality of the human environment."
 When the federal agency determines that a proposed action may "significantly affect the quality of human environment," production of an EIS is required (42 U.S.C.
 4332 (2)(c)).